 4. An employer may not retaliate against an employee for having exercised his or her rights as a whistleblower in any former employment.

 Under California Labor Code Section 98.6, if an employer retaliates against a whistleblower, the employer may be required to reinstate the employee’s employment and work benefits, pay lost wages, and take other steps necessary to comply with the law.

 How to report improper acts

-If you have information regarding possible violations of state or federal statutes, rules, or regulations, or violations of fiduciary responsibility by a corporation or limited liability company to its shareholders, investors, or employees, you may make your report online via the Chapman University, Office of Internal Audit website or call the Chapman University Ethicspoint Hotline at 888-493-1870.
+If you have information regarding possible violations of local, state or federal statutes, rules, or regulations, or violations of fiduciary responsibility by a corporation or limited liability company to its shareholders, investors, or employees, you may make your report online via the Chapman University, Office of Internal Audit website or call the Chapman University Ethicspoint Hotline at 888-493-1870.
 You may also call: California State Attorney General’s Whistleblower Hotline at 1 800-952-5225.
 The Attorney General will refer your call to the appropriate government authority for review and possible investigation.